 When you turn the water on, it will be directed straight into the bucket.
 Some people have also used a spare pipe or hose if a noodle isn’t accessible.

 Vinyl floors can quickly look dull and boring, and restoring the shine often calls for expensive products.

-For this DIY vinyl shiner, all you need is baby oil, apple cider vinegar, and water.
+All you need for this DIY vinyl shiner is baby oil, apple cider vinegar, and water.
 Fill a bucket with a gallon of water and add one cup of vinegar.
 Squeeze a small amount of baby oil into the mixture and give it a quick stir.

 Saturate your mop and wring out the excess until it’s damp.
 Then mop your floors as usual.
 You can also add the solution to a spray bottle — spritz as you go and mop with a microfiber pad.

 Vinyl floors are the victim of scuff marks way too often.
 These are frustrating to deal with since they’re not the easiest to remove.